Les Amants du Pont-Neuf: Plot

-Set around the Pont Neuf, Paris's oldest bridge, while it was closed for repairs, Les Amants du Pont-Neuf depicts a love story between two young vagrants, Alex (Denis Lavant) and Michèle (Juliette Binoche).
-Alex is a street performer addicted to alcohol and sedatives; he scrapes together money by fire breathing and performing acrobatics (sometimes simultaneously).
+Alex is a street performer addicted to alcohol and sedatives; he scrapes together money by fire breathing and performing acrobatics, sometimes simultaneously.
 Michèle is a painter driven to a life on the streets because of a failed relationship and a disease which is slowly destroying her sight.
 Accompanied in her new environment only by a cat, she has grown up in a military family but is passionate about art and longs to see Rembrandt's self-portrait in the Louvre before her vision disappears entirely.

 The pair's paths first cross when Alex has passed out, drunk, on the Boulevard de Sébastopol and Michèle makes a sketch of him.
 Later she is dazzled by one of his street exhibitions and the two become an item.
-The film portrays their harsh existence living on the bridge with Hans (Klaus Michael Grüber), an older vagrant.
+The film portrays their harsh existence living on the bridge with Hans, an older vagrant.
 Hans is initially hostile to Michèle, but he has secret reasons for this.
 When he warms to her, he uses his former life to help her realise her dream.
 The capital's festivities for the 1989 bicentennial of the French Revolution happen in the background to the story: while the skies of Paris are lit up with an extravagant fireworks display, Alex steals a speedboat and takes Michèle water-skiing on the Seine.

 Alex's love for Michèle proves to have a dark side, however.
 As her vision deteriorates, she becomes increasingly dependent on him.
 When a possible treatment for her condition becomes available, Michèle's family use street posters and radio appeals to trace her.
 Fearing that she will leave him if she receives the treatment, Alex tries to keep Michèle from becoming aware of her family's attempts to find her by burning the posters; but he also sets fire to the van of the bill-sticker putting them up, and the man burns to death.
 When Alex goes to jail for this and Michèle has surgery, the pair have to separate; then, after his release, they meet up on the bridge for one last time.
 Alex's love for her is unchanged but Michèle has doubts and, enraged, Alex hurls both of them into the Seine.
 Underwater, they gaze at each other with new eyes in a moment of connection.
 A westbound barge picks them up, taking the pair onwards to the Atlantic and a new life.